 Learn something new every day More Info... by email

 England's primary right of center political party is the Conservative Party.
 The Conservative Party seeks to bolster traditional British values and institutions.
-The political party supports military spending along with other measures to protect Britain as a nation.
-The Conservative Party is well known in England, where it is considered a dominant political party.
+It supports military spending along with other measures to protect Britain as a nation.
+The Conservative Party is well known in England, where it is considered a dominant party.

 England has two major liberal political parties: the Liberal Democrats and the Labour Party.
 The Labour Party tends to be associated with socialism, and promotes extensive social services and a heavy governmental role in society.
-This political party has traditional ties with trade unions and other representatives of the working class.
+It has traditional ties with trade unions and other representatives of the working class.

 The Liberal Democrats, founded in 1998, are a left of center party which promotes political and social liberalism.
-This political party is opposed to military intervention in foreign affairs, cutting of social services, and heavy state involvement in personal affairs.
-The political party also promotes progressive environmental policy and ties with the rest of the European Union.
+This party is opposed to military intervention in foreign affairs, cutting of social services, and heavy state involvement in personal affairs.
+It also promotes progressive environmental policy and ties with the rest of the European Union.